notmaurox/DotPlotter/README.md

 # DotPlotter
-Python program that aligns 2 sequence2, creates a dotplot, and outputs BED file of indel regions, txt file showing how sequences were aligned, and postscript file
+Python program that aligns 2 sequence2, creates a dotplot, and outputs BED file of indel regions, txt file showing how sequences were aligned, and postscript file for reopening the graph.

 # Input arguements
 1) A .fasta file containing two sequences